A Novel GNN Framework Integrating Neuroimaging and Behavioral Information to Understand Adolescent Psychiatric Disorders

 TL;DR: Graph learning framework integrates functional connectivity and behavioral characteristics

 Abstract: Functional connectivity (FC) is widely used to study various psychiatric disorders, but its consistency is often undermined by significant inter-subject variability.
-While these differences can be reflected by behavioral characteristics, few studies have combined them with FC.
-To this end, we propose a novel graph learning framework that enhances differentiation of psychiatric disorders by integrating FC with behavioral characteristics.
+While these differences can be reflected in behavioral characteristics, few studies have combined them with FC.
+To this end, we propose a novel graph learning framework that enhances the differentiation of psychiatric disorders by integrating FC and behavioral characteristics.
 Additionally, we apply Grad-CAM to enhance model interpretability by identifying key regions of interest involved in distinguishing individuals with psychiatric disorders from healthy controls.
-Experiments with the Adolescent Brain Cognitive Development dataset highlighted two critical insights: the thalamus and specific ROIs within the somatomotor and cingulo-opercular networks are vital for identifying psychiatric disorders.
-Additionally, visualization of latent representations indicated that individuals with externalizing disorders, specifically Oppositional Defiant Disorder, are distinguishable from healthy controls.
-These findings highlight the potential of our graph learning framework in discerning psychiatric disorders, offering potential for enhanced diagnostic accuracy.
+Experiments with the Adolescent Brain Cognitive Development dataset highlighted two critical insights: the thalamus and specific ROIs within the somatomotor and cingulo-opercular networks play a critical role for identifying psychiatric disorders.
+Additionally, visualization of latent representations demonstrated that individuals with externalizing disorders, specifically Attention Deficit Hyperactivity Disorder and Oppositional Defiant Disorder, can be distinguished from healthy controls.
+These findings underscore the utility of our graph learning framework for identifying psychiatric disorders and suggest its promise for improving diagnostic accuracy.

 Primary Subject Area: Integration of Imaging and Clinical Data